Chasbrot/AS6221/README.md

 # AS6221
-Arduino library for the AMS AS6221 temperature sensor
+Arduino Library for the AMS AS6221 temperature sensor